undostres-com-mx/superapp_sdk/README.md

 ## Usage

-The use of composer requies the usage of `require_once('/vendor/autoload.php');`
+The use of composer requires the usage of `require_once('/vendor/autoload.php');`

-Import the SDK use `use UDT\SDK;`;
+Import the SDK use `use UDT\SDK\SASDK;`;

-Instance the class `$sdk = SDK(hashKey, server);`
+Initialize the static class `SASDK::init(hashKey, server);`

 There you can do:

 - encryptSDK
   - Encrypt string with 3des algorithm.
 - decryptSDK
   - Decrypt string with 3des algorithm.
 - decryptUDT
   - Decrypt string with UDT algorithm.
 - validateRequestHeaders
   - Check api/token to see if request is authentic.
+- formatMoney
+  - Gives the standard format to money.
 - createPayment
   - Create an order and retrieve payment url.
 - cancelOrder
-    - Cancel a pending order on UDT..
+  - Cancel a pending order on UDT.
 - refundOrder
-    - Refund a payed order on UDT.
+  - Refund a paid order on UDT.

 Do the following on project root folder to use the key utilities: